 When I was young, drawing was my favorite activity, and I can’t even remember when it all started.
 To this day, I remember family gatherings and classes at school by what I was drawing at that time (and by consequences if it was at school).
 I was copying illustrations and works of old masters, drawing characters of books I was reading, and just sketching what was in front of me a lot.
 The joy of creating something from nothing meant more than a subject or a choice of medium.

 My drawings express personal feelings in response to subjects that fascinate me.
-What attracts me most when looking for what to draw is character and mood.
+What attracts me most when looking for subjects to draw is character and mood.
 People and animals are an obvious choice, but trees and rocks, buildings and places offer plenty of both too.
 Capturing that is more interesting for me than rendering the appearance.
-I leave it to the viewer to interpret my creations as they see them and am always interested to hear their stories.
+I leave it to the viewers to interpret my creations as they see them and am always interested to hear their stories.

-My all-time favorite subjects are horses, everything else comes after them: animals and the natural world in general, people, everyday items.
+My all-time favorite subjects are horses.
+Everything else comes after them: animals and the natural world in general, people, everyday items.
 Funny how preferences change.
 At one time, it was all people, specifically portraits, and it felt like a choice for life.
 I used to ride horses then, but eventually riding came to an end, and drawing became the next best way to feel connected to those wonderful creatures.

 Photos and sketches serve me as a reference, and sometimes I use plenty of them for a single piece.
 I work with many layers of color all over the paper, adding and blending strokes wherever I feel they are necessary until the whole piece is nearing completion.
 It’s easier to start working than to stop, but when I feel that the drawing is breathing, I only make a few more small adjustments and then leave it as is.